hashbangcode/vlad-docs/usage/variables.md

 __add_index_file__

-Add the default index.php file (useful to turn off if you are going git clone into the web root folder)
+Add the default index.php file (useful to turn off if you are going git clone into the web root folder).
+Vlad will also not overwrite any existing index.php file present in the docroot location.

 default value: true